 Gifts given by individuals directly to the College do not count toward a church’s giving total.
 However, gifts given by individuals through their local church to the Covenant Fund do count toward that church’s giving total.

 Children of overseas missionaries may receive the minimum award if any church on their list of supporting churches is a participating church.

-Beginning with the fall 2010 incoming class, dependent children of teaching elders who serve as full-time senior, associate, or assistant pastors at churches that participate in the CSP program for five or more consecutive years will receive a financial aid package worth at least 50% of tuition.
+Dependent children of teaching elders who serve as full-time senior, associate, or assistant pastors at churches that participate in the CSP program for five or more consecutive years will receive a financial aid package worth at least 50% of tuition.
 This financial aid package includes scholarship and grant funds from all sources.
 Applicants must meet the minimum admission requirements.